© Copy right by EEO 21, LLC

 sexual harassment.

-deployed by the supervisor to force the employee either to fail or to resign.
-A forced resignation or
+by the supervisor to force the employee either to fail or to resign.
+A forced resignation or forced

 constructive discharge.